cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 ## Results
 (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)
+### Insights
+### Quality of APIs
+### Questions Unanswered?
+### EDA
+### Model Results
+### Model Predictions

 ## Challenges
 1. Poor API documentation
+2. Assignment needs more clarification for better statiscally significant results.

 ## Future Goals
 (what would you do if you had more time?)
 * gather better information to better predict # of ebikes available
+* better document functions and my code for future reference and reusability
+* rewrite API calls to include actual review scores
+* rewrite code to allow for easier modification of universal results including making the call/model formation for
+  * any city
+  * other predictions including `free_bikes` `slots_avialable`
+  * any POI category